electrode-io/electrode-native/docs/guides/multi-miniapps-debug.md

 └── MiniAppC
 ```

+- `ern link` each of the MiniApps

+This is needed for proper mapping of source location between the composite and the MiniApp directory, but also to ensure that any changes to the MiniApp directory are properly propagated to the Composite.
+We will just `cd` into our `MiniAppA` and `MiniAppC` directories and run `ern link` command from each of them.

 - Create a node project in this directory, and add `react-native` dependency to it

 This is necessary for the [React Native Tools] extension to properly work.